smoynes/smoynes.io/content/posts/finite-state-machines-in-elixir.md

 objects are responsible for storing state; in elixir we store state in processes. << really bad >>

-So get the current state of the purchaser, one needs to communicate with the FSM process with a message.
-We want our FSM to handle this message no matter which state it is in and respond to the calling process a reply message.
-That seems like a lot to do but the `gen_fsm` module has support for this messaging pattern using `sync_send_all_state_event`: it sends a *synchronous event* that can be handled in every state.
+To get the current state of the purchaser, one needs to communicate with the FSM process with a message.
+We want our FSM to handle this message no matter which state it is in and respond to the calling process with a reply message.
+That seems like a lot but the `gen_fsm` module has support for this messaging pattern using `sync_send_all_state_event(fsm, event)`: it sends a *synchronous event*, `event` that can be handled in every state to the process `fsm`.

+When the `gen_fsm` behavior handles accepting the event and running the callback function `handle_sync_event(event, from, state, context)` in our module and passing a few parameters:

+- `event`: the event that was sent; by convention the event is usually an atom (`:query_state`) or a tuple (`{:event_name, event_data}`) if there is data to be sent with the event;
+- `from`: the process that sent the message;
+- `state`: the state the finite state machine is in; and
+- `context`: the data used by the process; in order to avoid confusion we call it this instead of the more typical `state`.

+We make use of pattern matching in the function definition of `CoffePurchaser.handle_sync_event`.
+The handler is declared to accept `:query_state` events and returns a tuple `{:reply, response, next_state, next_context}` to reply with `response` to the calling process and to continue the current process in another state, `next_state` with new process data, `next_context`.
+For a query event, we don't want to change the FSM's state or process data so we return those unchanged.

 - coffee purchasing